backstage/backstage/packages/core-components/api-report.md

     Route: (props: SubRoute) => null;
 }

+// Warning: (ae-missing-release-tag) "TabIconClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type TabIconClassKey = 'root';

 // Warning: (ae-missing-release-tag) "Table" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function Table<T extends object = {}>(props: TableProps<T>): JSX.Element;

+// Warning: (ae-missing-release-tag) "TableClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type TableClassKey = 'root';

 // Warning: (ae-missing-release-tag) "TableColumn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //